 Guide to the Markets

-We are pleased to present 1Q19 Guide to the Markets.
-The Guide contains analysis of economic and market data through December 31, 2018, which presents a wide range of macroeconomic data which can help short-term fixed income investors assess market risks and position portfolios in the coming quarter.
+We are pleased to present 2Q19 Guide to the Markets.
+The Guide contains analysis of economic and market data through March 31, 2019, which presents a wide range of macroeconomic data which can help short-term fixed income investors assess market risks and position portfolios in the coming quarter.
 Highlights include:

 As you consider these important topics, your Global Liquidity Client Advisor will be happy to share our market views and tailor liquidity solutions to best meet your needs.